LooDaHu/ARORA_General_-Introduction/Welcome file.md

 ## urls.py
 Though we have done the core part of our application, but there is still no route to access our server.
 So, we have to set urls for our server.
+REMEMBER: Do not forget add the urls of the application into the main application, w

 URLS.PY